ec-builds/enterprise-homelab/projects/active-directory-lab/README.md

       AD Replication
 ```

+`dc-lab-01` is currently deployed as the first domain controller.
+DNS configuration, DHCP configuration, and deployment of the second domain controller remain in progress or planned.

-Separating the domain controllers across Proxmox hosts provides continued directory and DNS availability if a virtualization host is unavailable.
+Separating the domain controllers across Proxmox hosts will provide continued directory and DNS availability if a virtualization host is unavailable.

 ## Objectives